 Other places to study in Europe

 What about other places to study in Europe for free or at a low cost?
-There are a number of European countries which offer affordable or free universities, without any need to sacrifice on quality.
+A number of European countries offer affordable or free universities without any need to sacrifice quality.
 See below for more examples.

 Austria